Suzanne A Pierce

 Assistant Director, Digital Media Collaboratory, Center for Agile Technology

-Suzanne A. Pierce is an Assistant Professor of Research with the Environmental Science Institute in the Jackson School of Geosciences.
-She is also the Assistant Director of the Digital Media Collaboratory in the Center for Agile Technology at The University of Texas at Austin.
+Suzanne A. Pierce is a Research Scientist with the Texas Advanced Computing Center.
+She is also a Lecturer for the Environmental Science Institute in the Jackson School of Geosciences.
 A trained hydrogeologist with a focus on participatory deliberation, Dr. Pierce has prior professional background as a Scientist with Sandia National Laboratories and as the Environmental Manager for one of the world’s largest metals mines.

 Dr. Pierce adopts a scholar-practitioner approach to integrate science-based information with human organizational systems for application to groundwater management and energy-water problems.
 Resultant decision support systems link participatory modeling with simulation, optimization, and multi-stakeholder concerns.
 Current projects include development of hydroinformatics for sustainable aquifer yield in Central Texas and South Australia, along with creation of the ENCOMPASS cyberinfrastructure for a geothermal basin in the Atacama Desert of Chile.
 ENCOMPASS is a scientific platform for sharing data, algorithms, and educational modules that has been funded by the Fulbright Nexus program and the Longhorn Innovation Fund for Technology for energy, innovation, and engagement.